hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 The governance model will be democratic in nature, and all Nivenly Trade members will be given a vote in member level elections.
 For more information see [nivenly.org](https://nivenly.org).

-#### How to become a Nivenly Corporate Member / make a corporate account
+#### How to become a Nivenly Trade Member / make a corporate account

-If you are interested in starting the conversation around corporate accounts, Nivenly Corporate Membership, etc.: please email us at [info@nivenly.org](mailto:info@nivenly.org).
+If you are interested in starting the conversation around corporate accounts, Nivenly Trade Membership, etc.: please email us at [info@nivenly.org](mailto:info@nivenly.org).